Enter your poster design today. Contest ends Nov. 1st.at 12pm (ET). Please read instructions carefully and enter using

 Call for Entries: The International Compost Awareness Week Committee invites YOU to get involved in ICAW 2020.
 We’re looking for anyone interested in participating in our 18th Annual Poster Contest.
 The winning poster will be used to promote International Compost Awareness Week, May 3-9, 2020.

 The contest runs from September 1 until November 1, 2019 and is open to anyone who wishes to share their artistic creativity to promote this year’s theme.
-The winning poster will serve as the promotional piece to share in the United States the 2020 International Compost Awareness Week theme (ICAW is celebrated in other countries, some using a different theme see sidebar).
+The winning poster will serve as the promotional piece to share in the United States the 2020 International Compost Awareness Week theme (ICAW is celebrated in other countries, some using a different theme).
 We invite EVERYONE, to join in the fun - whether or not you have celebrated or been involved in ICAW in the past, we want you to participate this year.
 This international contest is open to anyone ten years old and up.

 It’s easy to enter!
 Here’s how it works: The poster contest winner will have his/her poster reproduced and distributed to thousands nationwide.
 It will be the official 2020 International Compost Awareness Week poster and featured on the CCREF website as well as on the US Composting Council website too.
 The winning “poster artist” will have his/her name posted on the CCREF website and will be included on all print material and in any press releases in association with our annual ICAW celebration.

-This is YOUR opportunity to display your creative talent and show your belief in composting and in the benefits of using compost!
+This is YOUR opportunity to display your creative talents and show your belief in composting and in the benefits of using compost!
+Remember Soil Loves Compost!

 Please read the Poster Contest Rules before submitting your application form with your poster design.
 Entries will be eliminated if requirements are not followed exactly.
 Please read the rules carefully before you enter and make sure your poster has everything it needs.